Nanny Taxes in Illinois

 Illinois State Unemployment Tax & Rate

-In Illinois, the new employer SUI (state unemployment insurance) rate is 3.950 percent on the first $13,590 of wages for each employee.
+The new employer SUI (state unemployment insurance) rate in Illinois is 3.950 percent on each employee’s first $13,590 of wages.
 This includes a 0.55 percent fund-building surtax.
 Employers with previous employees may be subject to a different rate ranging from 0.850 to 8.650 percent.
 This is an employer-only tax.

 Workers’ Compensation Insurance

-Household employers in Illinois are required to have workers’ compensation coverage for any employee working at least 40 hours/week for 13 or more weeks.
+Household employers in Illinois must have workers’ compensation coverage for any employee working at least 40 hours/week for 13 or more weeks.
 Get a quote on workers’ compensation insurance.

 Live-in Employees